mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Making data spatial {.smaller .build}
 <div class="notes">
-- Let's say we have table in an R dataset or a csv that has coordinate information - we can 'promote' to a spatial object in sp
+- Let's say we have a table in an R dataset or a csv that has coordinate information - we can 'promote' to a spatial object in sp
 - In this case, we're just looking at a data frame of US cities in the maps package
 </div>